What is Prior Authorization?

 Is prior authorization required in emergency situations?

-No, prior authorization is not required if you have an emergency and/or need emergency medication.
+No, prior authorization is not required if you have an emergency and need medication.
 However, coverage for emergency medical costs are subject to the terms of your health plan.

 Why does my health insurance company need a prior authorization?